thirukkural2022/obedparla.com/content/posts/2016-04-14-thoughts-on-in-conversation-with-good-by-neale-donald-walsch.md

 ---
-title: "Thoughts on "In Conversation With God" by Neale Donald Walsch."
+title : "Thoughts on "In Conversation With God" by Neale Donald Walsch." author : "Obed Marquez Parlapiano" date : "2016-04-14" categories :
-author: "Obed Marquez Parlapiano"
+ - books
-date: "2016-04-14"
+ - philosophy
-categories: "books,philosophy,reviews"
+ - reviews
-tags:
+tags : ""
-cover: "../images/god-and-man.jpg"
+cover : "../images/god-and-man.jpg"
 ---

 This book is can be highly, highly controversial and the value it brings to a reader depends mostly on the already made assumptions and wisdom of such reader.